flightwatching/wilco-api/docs/jsonInputFormat/Readme.md

 }
 ```
 ## Message description

+**id** `Long` the ID of the message.
+If you want to update a message, use the field, else leave it null or missing

 **reg** `String, Mandatory` is the identifier (registration) of the FWOT the message is dealing with.
 A message is necessarily a by fwot message.
 If you want to send messages for a whole fleet, you will have to push as many message as fwots